About us

 Our locations

-Currently, our teams are located in Ohio, Arkansas, Illinois, Tennessee, Oklahoma, Virginia, Minnesota, Missouri, Montana, and Pennsylvania, with more teams being established.
+Currently, our teams are located in Ohio, Arkansas, Illinois, Tennessee, Oklahoma, Virginia, Michigan/Indiana, Minnesota, Missouri, and Pennsylvania.
 Team members are from Amish, Mennonite, and other conservative Anabaptist communities and have a commitment to hard work and attention to detail.
 Teams are equipped to be self-sustained, not placing undue burdens on the community dealing with the emergency.

 Our equipment